What's the deal with fertility vitamins for men?

 Regular exercise

-Keeping physically fit with consistent exercise has been proven to improve sperm count, sperm quality and sperm motility.
+Keeping physically fit with consistent exercise has been proven to improve sperm count, sperm quality and sperm motility [3].

-Poor semen quality has been found to be related to a sedentary lifestyle and obesity therefore, moving your body is going to have a positive impact on your fertility and overall wellbeing.
+Poor semen quality has been found to be related to a sedentary lifestyle and obesity therefore, moving your body is going to have a positive impact on your fertility and overall wellbeing [4].

 Fertility supplements

-Studies have shown that up to 40 per cent of infertility problems are due to poor sperm health.
 By including supplements of vital vitamins in your daily routine, you can have a positive impact on boosting sperm count and improving the quality of your sperm.

 Keep away from stressors